schmeekygeek/backend-book/src/book/4-authentication-authorisation.md

 Many a times, the terms authentication and authorisation are confused with each other and used interchangeably, but they're two very different terms.

-**Authentication** is the process of determining if a person is the one he is claims to be.
+**Authentication** is the process of determining if a person is the one he claims to be.

 **Authorisation** is the process of determining if a person is allowed to perform a particular action or not.